LucasTomazini/GraphLeak/README.md

-# GraphLeak
+# Introduction

-The GraphLeak provides a new dataset to locate and identify leaks in Water Distribution Systems through realistic simulations performed in EPANET-matlab-toolkit.
+This repository cotains a new dataset to locate and identify leaks in Water Distribution Systems through realistic simulations performed in EPANET-matlab-toolkit.

 GraphLeak consists of simulations in different scenarios and topologies designed under realistic hydraulic parameters where each node represents a measurement point.